Line Dance History Australia

 Country Goss' recaps a number of instructional dance videos from Cindy Truelove and Diane Horner both receiving wide acclaim, and Julie Talbot releases her new instructional video Hottest Linedances featuring 5 fun dance routines including Girls Night Out, Linda Lu, Bartender Stomp, Cadillac Ranch and Sleazy Cowboy.

-Filmed on location at the Ermington Hotel's Cadillac Ranch Bar we've included a short 4 minute promo of Hottest Linedances (below) with many instructors and familiar faces donating their time on the dance floor.
+Filmed on location at the Ermington Hotel's Cadillac Ranch Bar we've included a short 4 minute promo of Hottest Linedances (above) with many instructors and familiar faces donating their time on the dance floor.
 Recognise anyone?

 The Editor reviews a raft of new CD's and there's giveaways galore including Shanley Del's "What's A Heartache For", Rednex "Cotton Eye Joe", Gordon Elliott's "Australia's Favourite Line Dances" plus a bunch of Sony Samplers!